 ~Co-presented with Spring Creek Project~

 How can we attune ourselves to the music that surrounds us?
 How can we bear the sorrow of its silencing?
 Join author Kathleen Dean Moore and Naturalist Hank Lentfer in virtual conversation with TNS Host Kyra Epstein to celebrate the earth’s wild music and creatures.
-We’ll hear about Kathleen’s new book — Earth’s Wild Music: Celebrating and Defending the Songs of the Natural World (Counterpoint Press).
-We’ll hear from Hank about how he has crafted a life around listening to nature’s music.
-We’ll watch several “tiny concerts” — videos that were inspired by Kathleen’s book and put together by the Spring Creek Project at Oregon State University.
-Each video, just a few minutes long, is an original composition of words and music in honor of a threatened or beloved animal.
+We hear about Kathleen’s new book—Earth’s Wild Music: Celebrating and Defending the Songs of the Natural World (Counterpoint Press).
+We hear animal recordings from Hank and learn about how he has crafted a life listening to nature’s music.
+We watch two “tiny concerts,” videos inspired by Kathleen’s book and put together by the Spring Creek Project at Oregon State University.

 Kathleen Dean Moore